Sears: Brick and mortar

-Rosenwald decided to shift emphasis to urban America and brought in Robert E. Wood to take charge.
+Rosenwald decided to shift emphasis to urban North America and brought in Robert E. Wood to take charge.

 Rosenwald oversaw the design and construction of the firm's first department store, built on land within the Sears, Roebuck, and Company Complex.
 The store opened in 1925.
 In 1924, Rosenwald resigned the presidency but remained as chair until he died in 1932; his goal was to devote more time to philanthropy.

 The first store opened on February 2, 1925, as an experiment in the North Lawndale Sears, Roebuck and Company Complex.
 Despite its remote location on the outskirts of Chicago, its success led to dozens of further openings across the country, many in conjunction with the company's mail-order offices, typically in lower-middle-class and working-class neighborhoods, far from the main downtown shopping district.
-This was considered highly unconventional at a time when shopping was concentrated in city centers, but through World War II, there was an extensive streetcar network in Chicago and other US cities.
+This was considered highly unconventional at a time when shopping was concentrated in city centers, but through World War II, there was an extensive streetcar network in Chicago and other U.S. cities.
 However, rapidly increasing car ownership and the brand's huge popularity helped attract customers.